 If you have one copy of a gene called apoE4, then your chances of developing Alzheimer’s disease are more than doubled.
-Even scarier, if you carry two copies of apoE4, then you have a 12-fold risk of developing Alzheimer’s disease.
+Moreover, if you carry two copies of apoE4, then you have a 12-fold risk of developing Alzheimer’s disease.

-The good news is that some brilliant researchers have found a way to neutralize apoE4, albeit that the research is still in the early stages.
-Their work has been published in Nature Medicine.
+Remarkably, some brilliant researchers have found a way to neutralize apoE4, albeit that the research is still in the early stages.
+You’ll find the details published in Nature Medicine.

 Image of apoE